Big Night

 Big Night is a 1996 American comedy-drama film co-directed by Campbell Scott and Stanley Tucci.
-The film stars Tucci, alongside Minnie Driver, Ian Holm, Isabella Rossellini, Allison Janney and Tony Shalhoub.
+Set in the 1950s on the Jersey Shore, the film follows two Italian immigrant brothers, played by Tucci and Tony Shalhoub, as they host an evening of free food at their restaurant in an effort to allow it to gain greater exposure.
+The film's supporting cast includes Minnie Driver, Ian Holm, Isabella Rossellini, and Allison Janney.

-Produced by David Kirkpatrick and Jonathan Filley for the Samuel Goldwyn Company, the film was met with largely positive reviews and grossed $14 million worldwide.
+Produced by David Kirkpatrick and Jonathan Filley for the Samuel Goldwyn Company, Big Night was met with largely positive reviews and grossed $14 million worldwide.
 It was nominated for the "Grand Jury Prize" at the Sundance Film Festival and the "Grand Special Prize" at the Deauville Film Festival.
 Scott and Tucci won the New York Film Critics Circle Award and the Boston Society of Film Critics Award for Best New Director.
 Tucci and Joseph Tropiano won the Independent Spirit Award for Best First Screenplay.

 Plot

 On the Jersey Shore in the 1950s, two Italian immigrant brothers from Calabria own and operate a restaurant called "Paradise".
-One brother, Primo, is a brilliant, perfectionist chef who chafes under their few customers' expectations of "Americanized" Italian food.
+One brother, Primo, is a brilliant, perfectionist chef who chafes under their few customers' expectations of Americanized Italian food.
 Their uncle's offer for them to return to Rome to help with his restaurant is growing in appeal to Primo.

 The younger brother, Secondo, is the restaurant manager, a man enamoured of the possibilities presented by their new endeavor and life in America.
 Despite Secondo's efforts and Primo's magnificent food, their restaurant is failing to gain success and recognition.

 Secondo's struggles as a businessman render him unable to commit to his girlfriend Phyllis, and he has recently been sleeping with Gabriella, the wife of a competitor.
 Her husband's eponymous restaurant, "Pascal's", has succeeded despite (or perhaps due to) the mediocre, uninspired food served there.

 Desperate to keep Paradise afloat, Secondo asks Pascal for a loan.
 Pascal demurs, repeating a past offer for the brothers to work for him, which Secondo refuses: he and his brother want their own restaurant.
 In a seemingly generous gesture, Pascal insists that he will persuade popular Italian-American singer Louis Prima to dine at Paradise when in town, assuming the celebrity jazz singer's patronage will revitalize the brothers' business.